Jenn Baxter: Juniors

-2009–current
+Women's

 Baxter would team up with and play second for Mary-Anne Arsenault at the start of the 2009/2010 curling season.
 The team entered the 2010 Nova Scotia Scotties Tournament of Hearts, where they quickly found success.
 They would finish round robin in first place with a 5-2, and received a bye to the final.
 There they faced Nancy McConnery, where their success came to an end, losing the championship game 4-5.

-The team would return to the provincials in 2011, where for a second year in a row, they would finish with a 5-2 record.
+The team would return to the provincials in 2011, where, for a second year in a row, they would finish with a 5-2 record.
 This was enough to secure second place.
 They would meet Heather Smith-Dacey in the semi-final, but would lose 3-8.

-In 2012, Baxter would change positions and move to lead, when Arsenault brought former teammate Kim Kelly into the lineup at second.
-The team entered the 2012 Nova Scotia Scotties Tournament of Hearts, where they finished round robin with a 4-3 record.
+In 2012, Baxter would change positions and move to lead when Arsenault brought former teammate Kim Kelly into the lineup at second.
+The team entered the 2012 Nova Scotia Scotties Tournament of Hearts, where they finished the round-robin with a 4-3 record.
 This was enough to take the team into a tiebreaker.
 They would face Colleen Pinkney in the tiebreaker game, but would not find success, losing and missing out on the playoffs.

 For the 2012-13 curling season, the Arsenault team made another lineup change.
-Another former teammate of Arsenault, Colleen Jones was added to the lineup at third.
+Another former teammate of Arsenault, Colleen Jones, was added to the lineup at third.
 Baxter continued to play lead.
 Adding the veteran Jones to the rink proved to be successful, as the team finally won the provincial championship, when they defeated the Jocelyn Nix rink in the final of the 2013 Nova Scotia Scotties Tournament of Hearts.
 The team represented Nova Scotia at the 2013 Scotties Tournament of Hearts, where they finished with a 5-6 record.

-The following season, Jones left the rink, and was replaced by Kelly at third and Christie Gamble joined the rink at second.
+The following season, Jones left the rink and was replaced by Kelly at third, and Christie Gamble joined the rink at second.
 The team made the playoffs at the 2014 Nova Scotia Scotties Tournament of Hearts, after finishing the round robin with a 5-2 record.
-However they could not repeat their provincial championship, losing in the semi-final to the Kelly MacIntosh rink.
+However, they could not repeat their provincial championship, losing in the semi-final to the Kelly MacIntosh rink.
 After the season, Kelly and Gamble would be replaced with Christina Black and Jane Snyder.
 The team won two tour events early in the season, the Dave Jones Molson Mayflower Cashspiel and the Gibson's Cashspiel.
 They also won the 2015 Nova Scotia Scotties Tournament of Hearts, qualifying them for the 2015 Scotties Tournament of Hearts.
 There, the team finished in seventh place with a 5–6 record.
 In 2016, Jennifer Crouse joined at second when Snyder left the team.
 A few seasons later, they won the 2018 Nova Scotia Scotties Tournament of Hearts and won a bronze medal at the 2018 Scotties Tournament of Hearts.
 Later that year, the team won the 2018 New Scotland Clothing Ladies Cashspiel.